 Add 2 more cups flour, gradually, mixing after each addition.
 When dough becomes difficult to stir, knead by hand or by machine, adding up to 1 cup additional flour, if needed, until dough is stiff but slightly sticky.
 Form dough into a ball and place in a clean, dry, warmed bowl (do not coat with cooking spray).
 Cover and let rise until almost doubled, about 2 1/2 to 3 hours.

 Punch down dough and, with floured hands, form into a loaf.
 Place in a 9-inch-by-5-inch loaf pan that has been coated with cooking spray.
 Cover tightly with plastic wrap and let rise for 1 hour (it probably won't rise above the pan).

-Heat oven to 350F.
-Bake 30-35 minutes or longer or until an instant-read thermometer registers 190 degrees.
-If you've used all rye flour, the top won't brown much, so don't measure doneness by that.
-Turn out onto a wire rack to cool completely.
+Bake 30 to 35 minutes or longer or until an instant-read thermometer registers 190 degrees.
+(If you've used all rye flour, the top won't brown much, so don't measure doneness by that.
+Turn out onto a wire rack to cool completely.)